 Hosted on MSN

-Thanks to the proliferation of smartwatches and fitness trackers, it’s never been easier to log your heart rate while running: Simply don the device, start your workout, and watch those beats per ...
+Thanks to the proliferation of smartwatches and fitness trackers, it’s never been easier to log your heart rate while running: Simply don the device (watch, monitor, or other wearable), start your ...

 Consistently high heart rate may signal dehydration or poor recovery.
 Resting heart rate indicates fitness; healthy ranges are 60–100 bpm, 40–50 for athletes.
 Consistently high or very low heart rates ...